Urigo/graphql-modules/docs/introduction/dependency-injection.md

 ### Request Scope

 If you have request-scope'd providers in your GraphQL Module, these providers are generated in every injection.
-This means a request-scoped provider is never kept by neither the application state nor the session state.
+This means a request-scoped provider is never kept by neither the application state, nor the session state.
 So this type of providers works just like a [factory](https://en.wikipedia.org/wiki/Factory_method_pattern).
 It creates an instance each time you request from the injector.